 These are designed to give participants a small taste of a topic, concept, idea, or skill.
 Your audience should be able to go away with a clear overview of a new skill, product, or idea.
 If you have learned something new or have developed a programme or product that you want to share, this is how to showcase it.
 Tasters are ideal for exhibitors.
 We recommend you have an educator who assists in the delivery of these sessions.

 Please note: two Taster sessions (A and B) make up one breakout timeslot, with a changeover period built in.

 This involves the presentation of a research project or inquiry, followed by a discussion (time allowing).
 A peer-reviewed selection process applies to these sessions.
+Research and Inquiry sessions are designed for educators and researchers, therefore not suitable for sponsors, partners and exhibitors.
 Learn more about these sessions.